Text LAWCARE to 70085 to donate £10. Texts cost £10 plus one standard rate message.

 You may also find our factsheet counselling a useful resource, and our Top Tips for Wellbeing.

-CONTACT USCall LawCare’s free, independent, confidential helpline on 0800 279 6888 for immediate support, email us, access our webchat service via our home page or apply for peer support.
+CONTACT USCall LawCare’s free, independent, confidential helpline on 0800 279 6888 for immediate support, email us, access our live chat service via our home page or apply for peer support.